engr3os/PML/README.md

 # PML
-This is Practical Machine Learning class repo
+This is Practical Machine Learning repo

 This repo contains the report on prediction of barbell lifting activity using the provided dataset in the course.